NabinSharmaitgithub/kali-nethunter-in-termux/README.md

 ```

 - And Setuping Go To Home Directory ok 👇
-- And Run beef The Script will install On Your Termux 👇
+- And Run nh The Script will install On Your Termux 👇

 ```bash
 nh